-- The member of staff should be advised to seek the advice and/or assistance of his/her trade union and should be informed that they have the right to be accompanied by a trade union representative or a work colleague in accordance with the 1999 Employment Relations Act.
+- The member of staff should be advised to seek the advice and/or assistance of their trade union and should be informed that they have the right to be accompanied by a trade union representative or a work colleague in accordance with the 1999 Employment Relations Act.
 The member of staff should be informed that an allegation has been made and that consideration is being given to suspension.
 It should be made clear that if an interview is undertaken then this is not a formal disciplinary hearing, but solely for raising a serious matter which may lead to suspension and further investigation. - During the interview, the member of staff should be given limited information as to why they may well be suspended.
-This will assist in not interfering with the investigation into the allegation.
+This will assist in not interfering with the investigation into the allegation. - If the Principal (or Chair or Vice Chair of Governors) considers that suspension is necessary, the member of staff shall be informed that they are suspended from duty.
+Written confirmation of the suspension shall be despatched as soon as possible and ideally within one working day.